-In some of the studied countries (e.g. DE, UK, US), private-sector-based professional certification bodies that hold highly specialised knowledge in cybersecurity have been accompanying the general process of developing qualified labour.
+In some of the studied countries (e.g. DE, UK, US), privatesector-based professional certification bodies that hold highly specialised knowledge in cybersecurity have been accompanying the general process of developing qualified labour.
 One of the advantages of recognising and working with these bodies is that their hands-on knowledge transfer allows for rapid labour qualification.
 This is very strong in the USA where most of the major private cybersecurity certificate providers are based.
 Recognising this potential, the US government has developed regulatory norms in close collaboration with some of these partners over the last 10-15 years, while allowing said partners to integrate these regulatory norms within their different syllabuses.
-Furthermore, the US government IS system, has issued certificates for professional cybersecurity training providers over the past few years.
+Furthermore, the US government Committee on National Security Systems (CNSS), which establishes standards for the government IS system, has issued certificates for professional cybersecurity training providers over the past few years.
 The CNSS label attests that the courses given by the private sector meet the official CNSS training requirements (4011 to 4016 IT security training standards), thereby adding value to professional certificates that comply.
 A benefit of this cooperation with the professional certification bodies is a quick and relatively cheap training (compared to regular US university fees) for labour adapted also to government regulations and requirements.